Isaac-miles360/alx-zero_day/README.md

 My first readme

-The following steps is a short discription of we were able to build this project and it's essence
+The following steps is a short discription of how we were able to build this project and it's essence

 You pushed your first file in your first repository of the first task of your first ALX School project